A Perturbed DCA for Computing d-Stationary Points of Nonsmooth DC Programs: Preliminaries and Motivating Examples

 \section{Preliminaries and Motivating Examples}

-The DC programming \eqref{eq:dc_general} provides a unified framework to model a wide class of nonsmooth and nonconvex optimization problems.
+The DC program~\eqref{eq:dc_general} provides a unified framework to model a wide class of nonsmooth and nonconvex optimization problems.
 We start with some interesting motivating examples to partially illustrate the applicability of the formulation \eqref{eq:dc_general}.

 \begin{example}[$K$-sparse regularized problems~{\cite{gotoh2018dcsparse,ahn2017dclearning}}] Sparse learning with cardinality constraint has been widely explored, while finding an optimal solution in general is known to be NP-hard due to the combinatorial nature of the cardinality constraints.
-Following the fact that $\|x\|_0 \leq K$ is equivalent to $\|x\|_1 - \|x\|_{(K)} = 0$ for any $x \in \mathbb{R}^n, \; 1 \leq K \leq n$, the following $K$-sparse regularized problem has been extensively investigated recently:
+Using the fact that $\|x\|_0 \leq K$ is equivalent to $\|x\|_1 - \|x\|_{(K)} = 0$ for any $x \in \mathbb{R}^n, \; 1 \leq K \leq n$, the following $K$-sparse regularized problem has been extensively investigated recently:

 where $A\in\mb R^{m\times n}$, $f: \mathbb{R}^m \to \mathbb{R}$ is a closed convex loss function, and $\lambda>0$ is a given parameter.
 In particular, when taking $f(y) = \frac{1}{2}\|y - b\|^2 \; \forall y \in \mathbb{R}^m$ for some given $b \in \mathbb{R}^m$, it becomes the $K$-sparse regularized linear regression problem